Hoppa has received a five-year contract extension, keeping her on The Plains through the 2021 season

 An excellent student as well, Hoppa graduated Magna Cum Laude with a degree in psychology, a 3.7 grade point average, and was a finalist as a senior for the prestigious Honda Award.
 She was also recognized as an Adidas/ISAA Scholar-Athlete during her junior and senior years.

 During her collegiate career Hoppa was inducted into several national honor societies including Golden Key, Omicron Delta Kappa, Phi Kappa Phi and Psi Chi.
 She also served on the 1991 College Student-Athlete Project: Women and Athletics Sub-Committee.

 A three-sport standout at Naperville Central High School in Naperville, Ill., Hoppa earned All-America soccer honors and was a member of the National Youth Team in 1986.
 The Naperville native was also a member of the United States Olympic Festival's North squad in both 1987 and 1990.
 Along with her soccer success, Hoppa also competed on the softball and basketball squads.

 In 1997, Hoppa returned to the field as a player, as a member of the Tampa Bay Extreme, a member of the United Systems of Independent Soccer Leagues (USISL) "W League."

 For two seasons, Hoppa was the starting goalkeeper for the Extreme.
 Hoppa is a member of the National Soccer Coaches Association of America and served as a volunteer club coach with the Seminole Soccer Club for five years (1989-93).
 She was a member of the NCAA Regional Advisory Committee (1995-97) and also served on the NSCAA Division I Women's Soccer Southeast Ratings Board (1996-98).

 Hoppa (formerly Richter) married Scott Hoppa on Dec.
 14, 2002.
-The couple resides in Opelika, Ala., have a daughter, Bailey (3).
+The couple resides in Opelika, Ala., and has a daughter, Bailey.